Chronicles of Barsetshire: Framley Parsonage

-In an attempt to make connections with high society, young vicar Mark Robarts foolishly guarantees a loan to the corrupt MP, Nate Sowerby.
-With Mr Sowerby not repaying the loan, Mark’s friend Lord Lufton eventually steps in and saves his friend from financial disaster.
-All the while, Mark’s sister Lucy moves to Framley and falls in love with Lord Lufton.
-However, Lucy rejects Lord Lufton’s proposal, knowing that his mother, Lady Lufton, refuses to accept women of her status.
-Lady Lufton is adamant her son marry Griselda Grantly, daughter of the Archdeacon.
-However in the end, Lady Lufton abandons her pretentious desires, and asks Lucy to accept her son’s proposal, particularly after witnessing Lucy selflessly care for Mrs Crawley.
-Meanwhile, Mrs Proudie reappears and reignites a feud with the Archdeacon and his wife, Mrs Grantly.
+In an attempt to make connections with high society, young vicar Mark Robarts foolishly guarantees a loan to a corrupt member of Parliament, Nate Sowerby.
+When Mr Sowerby does not repay the loan, Mark’s friend Lord Lufton eventually steps in and saves Robarts from financial disaster.
+Mark’s sister Lucy has moved to Framley and falls in love with Lord Lufton.
+However, Lucy rejects Lord Lufton’s proposal, knowing that his mother, Lady Lufton, would refuse to accept a woman of her status as a potential wife for her son.
+Lady Lufton is adamant her son should marry Griselda Grantly, daughter of the Archdeacon.
+However in the end, Lady Lufton changes her attitude and asks Lucy to accept her son’s proposal, after witnessing Lucy care selflessly for the poor Mrs Crawley.
+Meanwhile, Mrs Proudie re-ignites a feud with the Archdeacon and his wife.
 Another subplot features the marriage of Doctor Thorne and the wealthy Miss Dunstable, who was initially the choice of Frank Gresham’s family.

 The Small House at Allington

-Sisters Bell and Lily Dale live with their widowed mother in the Small House of Allington.
+Sisters Bell and Lily Dale live with their widowed mother in the "Small House" in the village of Allington.
 The squire, Christopher Dale, wants Bell to marry his nephew Bernard, who is heir to the estate.
 Bernard introduces Lily Dale to Adolphus Crosbie, who later proposes to her.
-However upon learning Lily Dale is not entitled to any significant inheritance, Crosbie also proposes to Lady Alexandria of the prominent de Courcy family, leaving Lily Dale heartbroken.
+However upon learning that Lily Dale is not due to receive any significant inheritance, Crosbie also proposes to Lady Alexandrina of the prominent de Courcy family, leaving Lily Dale heartbroken.
 Upon hearing this, Johnny Eames, lifelong admirer of Lily Dale, beats up Crosbie in an act of which promotes him to local hero.
 Yet despite his devotion, Lily Dale, still emotionally devastated, rejects his proposal and chooses instead to live with her mother.
 In the end, Bell marries a local doctor.
-Crosbie and Lady Alexandria marry, but their life is unhappy, and they decide to separate.
+Crosbie and Lady Alexandrina marry, but their life is unhappy, and they decide to separate.

 The Last Chronicle of Barset

-The main storyline follows Rev. Josiah Crawley, introduced in Framley Parsonage, who is ostracised by the community after being wrongly accused of stealing money.
-Meanwhile, Major Grantly, son of the Archdeacon, falls for the disgraced Reverend's daughter, Grace Crawley.
+The main storyline follows the impoverished Rev. Josiah Crawley, introduced in Framley Parsonage, who is ostracised after being wrongly accused of stealing money.
+Meanwhile, Major Grantly, son of the Archdeacon, falls for the disgraced clergyman's daughter, Grace Crawley.
 The Archdeacon, initially objecting to the marriage, eventually consents after Mr Crawley's innocence is confirmed.
-John Eames continues an unsuccessful pursuit for Lily Dale, while the beloved Warden, Mr Harding, dies of old age.
-Mrs Proudie also reappears, and demands her husband, Bishop Proudie, ban Mr Crawley from holding services.
+John Eames continues his unsuccessful pursuit of Lily Dale, while the beloved former Warden, Mr Harding, dies of old age.
+Mrs Proudie also reappears, and demands that her husband, Bishop Proudie, ban Mr Crawley from holding services.
 However, being a proud man, Mr Crawley refuses to comply, before Mrs Proudie dies of a heart attack.